tkhemani/angular-apollo-todo-example/README.md

 </details>
 <br>

-Using the Graphcool CLI, you simply provide a data model and the GraphQL API will be generated for you.
-We already included the required [schema](https://github.com/graphcool-examples/vue-apollo-instagram-example/blob/master/instagram.schema) in this GitHub repo, here is what it looks like:
+This is the data model for our example app (you can find it [here](https://github.com/graphcool-examples/vue-apollo-instagram-example/blob/master/instagram.schema) in the repo):

 ```graphql
 type Post {